-Professor of Classics and Department Chair.
+Professor of Classics.
 She is the author of Ovid's Causes: Cosmogony and Aetiology in the Metamorphoses (Michigan, 1994) a commentary on Ovid's Metamorphoses 14 (Cambridge, 2009), and articles on Ovid, Roman Elegy, Roman gardens, and Statius.
 Her current research interests include ancient garden literature, gender, and the poetics of commencement.

 My research interests center on Latin literature and its contexts.
 I am currently working on representations of gardens in Latin literature and on poetics of epic commencement.
 I have ongoing interests in Ovid, Imperial Latin epic, and in representations of women in ancient literature.